homyplan/Task_23-RoomDrawAssistant/README.md

 ![rooms](RoomAssistant_04.JPG)

-5. Take into consideration removal of double vertices, and double lines (don't brake existing functionality).
+10. Take into consideration removal of double vertices, and double lines (don't brake existing functionality).
 Make it weorking with existing colapse vertices feature.
+11. Use existing rect controller (for transformations)

 Additinal feartures: